manifolded/shannon-feature-selection/Shannon Entropy.md

 ### Discussion

-A competing method (one we used in class) for evaluating which features were "closest" to each other was to go and fit the model to all the features and then simply examine the coefficients.
-There's nothing wrong with that approach, it's just that doing this on categorical features required replacing said feature with handfuls of binary dummy columns.
-It wasn't very appealing for a first pass.
+A competing method (one we used in class) for evaluating which features were closely connected to each other was to go and fit the model to all the features and then simply examine the coefficients.
+There's nothing wrong with that approach, it's just the process gets a little ungainly when applied to categorical features required replacing said feature with handfuls of binary dummy columns.
+It wasn't very appealing for an exploratory pass.

 With that in mind, here's the big takeaway message.
 Mutual information treats categorical and quantitative columns the same way.
 No need for dozens of binary dummy columns.
 It just works.